hanzoui/rfcs/rfcs/0004-widget-input-socket.md

 - Reduce the number of clicks needed to make connections
 - Eliminate the need to maintain conversion states in workflow files

-The proposal represents a breaking change that would be implemented in v2.0, though existing workflows would continue to function without modification.
+The proposal represents a breaking change that would be implemented in [workflow schema v2.0](https://github.com/Comfy-Org/rfcs/pull/2), though existing workflows would continue to function without modification.

 ## Basic example